romainducrocq/moocs/freecodecamp/Pytorch_For_Deep_Learning/README.md

 - Part 2: Gradient Descent and Linear Regression with PyTorch
 - Part 3: Working with Images & Logistic Regression in PyTorch
 - Part 4: Training Deep Neural Networks on a GPU with PyTorch
+- Part 5: Image Classification using Convolutional Neural Networks in PyTorch

 ****